paduagroup/clandp/README.md

 1. Prepare a file (`molecule.zmat`) containing a z-matrix describing each molecule.
 Check the Wikipedia entry for "Z-matrix (chemistry)".
-After the z-matrix there must be a reference a database of force field parameters (`database.ff`) must be supplied.
+After the z-matrix a database of force field parameters (`database.ff`) must be supplied.
 See the `examples` directory.
 The connectivity (which atoms are linked by covalent bonds) is determined by the z-matrix.
 Cyclic molecules require additional `connect` records to close cycles (see the example for benzene).

 2. Use the `fftool.py` script to create `.xyz` files for the molecules in your system and an input file for `packmol`.
 For help type